 When you take time to learn the facts, it becomes clear that substance use disorders can impact anyone.

 That said, there are common risk factors that everyone should be aware of.
-These risk factors include mental health concerns, family history, exposure to trauma and various environmental and social characteristics.
+These risk factors include mental health concerns, family history, exposure to trauma, and various environmental and social characteristics.

-Common barriers employees experience to accessing care
+Common barriers employees face in accessing care

 Stigma